Why edibles work differently than smoking or vaping

 While the effects of smoking are noticeable within minutes, with edibles it takes an average of 30–120 minutes .
 The full effect builds up over 2–4 hours and can last up to 12 hours in total.

-- Stomach contents: It works faster on an empty stomach.
+- Stomach contents: It works faster on an empty stomach; a full stomach delays its effect.

-- THC dose & fat content: Fat facilitates the absorption of fat-soluble cannabinoids.
+- Fat content: Fat can improve the absorption of fat-soluble cannabinoids.

 Influence of cannabinoids & terpenes